PyGreSQL/PyGreSQL/docs/contents/pg/adaptation.rst

 since in an INSERT statement or a WHERE clause comparing the parameter to a table column the data type will be clear from the context.

-When binding the parameters to a query, PyGreSQL does not only adapt the basic types like ``int``, ``float``, ``bool`` and ``str``, but also tries to make sense of Python lists and tuples.
+When binding the parameters to a query, PyGreSQL not only adapts the basic types like ``int``, ``float``, ``bool`` and ``str``, but also tries to make sense of Python lists and tuples.